oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 [`Core.IsLanguageDependent`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#IsLanguageDependent),
 see [OData-VocCore](#ODataVocCore).

-If any operand is `null`, the operator returns false.
+If any operand is `null`, the operator returns `false`.

 If at least one operand is non-numeric and the operands have different types, the expression involving the `gt` operator is invalid.

 ##### <a name="GreaterThanorEqual" href="#GreaterThanorEqual">5.1.1.1.4 Greater Than or Equal</a>

-The `ge` operator returns true if the left operand is greater than or equal to the right operand, otherwise it returns false.
+The `ge` operator returns `true` if the left operand is greater than or equal to the right operand, otherwise it returns `false`.

 See rules for [`gt`](#GreaterThan) and [`eq`](#Equals) for details.

-If at least one operand is non-numeric and the operands have different types, the expression involving the `ge` operator is invalid.

 ##### <a name="LessThan" href="#LessThan">5.1.1.1.5 Less Than</a>

-The `lt` operator returns true if the left operand is less than the right operand, otherwise it returns false.
+The `lt` operator returns `true` if the left operand is less than the right operand, otherwise it returns `false`.

 The special value `-INF` is less than any number, and any number is less than `INF`.